Frequently Asked Questions

 - require an unreasonably higher level of treatment for the groundwater produced from the receiving formation than is necessary for the native groundwater to be suitable for beneficial use.

-TCEQ’s ASR project evaluations are based on factors unique to each project rather than relying on any prescriptive standards of source water treatment.
+The Texas Commission on Environmental Quality (TCEQ) evaluates ASR and AR projects based on factors unique to each project rather than relying on any prescriptive standards of source water treatment.
 A range of source water pre-treatment may be required depending on the various potential combinations of source water, native groundwater, and host rock composition that could make up an ASR project in Texas.
-More information on regulation and permitting of ASR projects is available from the Texas Commission on Environmental Quality Underground Injection Control Class V Permits website.
+For example, projects with wells, trenches, enhanced sinkholes, or other infrastructure regulated by the Underground Injection Control (UIC) program will need a Class V well authorization.
+Projects that would be used for public water supply or would utilize reclaimed water will need to coordinate permits with the Office of Water’s Water Supply and Water Quality divisions.
+More information on UIC regulation and permitting of ASR projects is available from the Texas Commission on Environmental Quality Underground Injection Control Class V Permits website.

 6. How much of the stored water can be withdrawn from an ASR system?